bytebone/how2host/src/apps/adguard-home/readme.md

 [!ref icon="check-circle" text="Complete First Steps"](/first-steps/1-vps-setup.md)

+## Introduction

-## What is AdGuard Home?
+### What is AdGuard Home?

-AdGuard Home is not a DNS server; rather, it is a DNS proxy.
-This means that AdGuard Home does not store a database with all DNS entries itself.
-Instead, it asks other servers for the response.
+AdGuard Home is not a DNS server in the traditional sense; rather, it is a DNS proxy.
+It does not store a database with all DNS entries itself.
+Instead, it asks other "upstream" servers for the response.
 In addition, AdGuard Home can compare the incoming DNS requests to ad-blocking filter lists and block requests that point towards advertising sources.

-This means two things: firstly, the upstream DNS servers that resolve your requests no longer know your personal IP address and the websites visited by this IP address.
+This means two things: firstly, the upstream DNS servers resolving your requests no longer know your personal IP address and the websites visited by this IP address.
 They only see the IP address of your server.
-Additionally, AdGuard Home spreads your requests across many different upstream servers, further improving your anonymity.
+Additionally, AdGuard Home can spread your requests across many different upstream servers, further improving your anonymity.

 Secondly, and this is the main benefit, the filter lists allow for a network-wide ad-blocking experience on every device you have, including in the browser, in apps, and in the operating systems themselves.
 This feature works regardless of whether the actual devices provide you the option to configure ad-blocking.
 Additionally, any changes made to your filter lists are automatically applied to every connected device.

 [!ref Official Docs](https://github.com/AdguardTeam/AdGuardHome/wiki/Docker)

+!!!contrast Disclaimer
+AdGuard Home and it's multiple DNS protocols can be set up in countless ways, and the following guide is by no means the easiest approach.
+If you know exactly what you're doing and which features you want, you can get by with less steps than these.

+This guide however aims at creating a fully-featured groundwork, where you can easily add or remove features at any time without having to retrace your steps and redoing half of the configuration.
+!!!

-## Different DNS methods
+### Different DNS protocols

 There are four differenct methods with which a device can make a DNS request to a DNS resolver: